 CLEO does not have any Pilots but will expand the program.
 In 2002-2008 CLEO served the residential customers in the joint areas of SoCalGas/SCE.
 This limited the program offering only to SoCalGas/SCE joint customers.
 SoCalGas customers in municipal utility service areas of Los Angeles, Pasadena, Burbank, Glendale, Anaheim and Riverside utility were excluded.
 In 2009-2011CLEO will extend the program to all residential customers of SoCalGas.
-New inclusions will be municipal utility service areas of Los Angeles, Pasadena, Burbank, Glendale, in addition to the existing SCE service areas.
-CLEO will leverage local municipal utilities to form partnerships.
+New inclusions will be municipal utility service areas of Los Angeles, Pasadena, Burbank, Glendale, Anaheim and Riverside, in addition to the existing SCE service areas.
+CLEO will leverage local municipal utilities to form partnerships i) EM&V